These are the best places to travel this summer

 Fly in low season or take a connecting flight to save on airfares

-Tokyo experiences tourism high-season for large stretches of the year, particularly during the spring sakura (cherry blossom) and fall koyo (autumn foliage) seasons, during which flight fares come at a premium in line with the soaring demand.
+Tokyo experiences high tourism seasons for much of the year, particularly during the spring sakura (cherry blossom) and fall kōyō (autumn foliage) seasons, when flight fares rise with the soaring demand.

 This is especially true when flying direct from the US or UK.
-Traveling to Tokyo in winter or during the mid-June to mid-July rainy season will save you a few bucks, while frugal travelers from the UK should look at connecting through the Middle East or central Europe for lower-cost fares.
+Traveling to Tokyo in winter or during the mid-June to mid-July rainy season will save you a few bucks, and frugal travelers from the UK should consider connecting through the Middle East or central Europe for lower-cost fares.

 Learn more about Tokyo's festivals and seasons in our guide to the best time to visit.

-The aforementioned low seasons also bring about much cheaper accommodations.
-Though beware, Tokyo is comparatively dead during Shogatsu – the beginning of the New Year – when many businesses close to allow employees to spend time with family and give votive offerings to their hometown shrines.
+The low seasons also bring about much cheaper accommodations.
+But beware – Tokyo is comparatively dead during Shōgatsu (the beginning of the new year), when many businesses close to allow employees to spend time with family and give votive offerings to their hometown shrines.

 Opt for a smaller accommodation space

-Lockers are available for larger luggage and bathroom spaces are communal.
-Capsules can be as cheap as ¥6600 per night.
+Lockers are available for larger luggage, and bathroom spaces are communal.
+Capsules can be as cheap as ¥6600 (US$45) per night.

 Use IC cards and day tickets for seamless travel on public transportation